ashishtele/ashishtele.github.io/_posts/2019-12-09-Ground_water_crisis.md

 When we see the average annual groundwater availability (HaM) by states, **Telangana** and **Andra Pradesh** take places in the top list.
 The numbers contradict with the current google searches.
 As per [the report](https://www.thehindu.com/news/cities/Hyderabad/telangana-sees-sharp-drop-in-groundwater-table/article28160098.ece), Telangana sees a sharp drop in the groundwater table.

 ![center](/images/gw4.PNG)

+Let's see what does projected demand for Domestic and Industrial Uses up to 2025 say.
+We have information about the current draft due to Domestic and Industrial water supply needs (2013) and projected demand (2025) for it.
+The below chart shows districts with the most increase in the demand for Domestic and Industrial uses.